 This is where the majority of providers do business in the postpaid realm.
 Plans are billed on the same date each month, no matter if it’s a 28, 30 or 31 day month.
 Some providers also offer data bonuses and other goodies if you sign up for 12 months or more.

 For no lock-in contract plans, it’s tough to beat Jeenee Mobile, SpinTel, Moose Mobile and Think Mobile.
-All offer at least 5GB for under $30 a month.
+All offer at least 5GB for under $30 per month.
 Most providers here use the Optus network, but Think uses the Vodafone network.

 However, you stand to receive some extra data – and other goodies – if you’re willing to sign up for 12 months.
 This is where the bigger providers tend to do battle as well.
 If you’re paying over $30 for 5GB, you could be paying too much!